coherent-marco/DjangoTesting/docs/test_views.md

 _Logic tests_
 + Test if the view passes the correct data to the template to render
++ Test how error messages are shown
 + If handling user input:
     + Test if the user can/cannot create, update or delete an object
-    + Test how error messages are shown
     + Test that your view uses the form for input validation
+    _Note_: input validation isn't handled by the view directly

 An example basic test:
 ```python